 Note 1: All entries are indicative and subject to change.

-Note 2: {YY} is the year of the exercise and {NN} is the sequence number of the exercise.
-For example, “EXERCISE VOLCEX20/01” is the first exercise of 2020, whilst Exercise VOLCEX20/02 is the second exercise of 2020.

-APPENDIX C

-DIRECTING STAFF INSTRUCTIONS
+APPENDIX B - DIRECTING STAFF INSTRUCTIONS

 1. The Directing Staff is the controlling work group for Exercise VOLCEX and carries out the following functions:

 Represent the organizations of the exercise which collaborate in conducting a certain exercise (e.g. VAAC, MET, ATM, AIS, AO, etc);